 This is the set up for melting the chocolate – saucepan with water over the heat and a bowl filled with the chocolate setting on top.
 If you have a double boiler, you can use that instead.

-After the chocolate is completely melted, try letting it stand off the heat for 30 to 60 minutes before dipping the peanut butter balls.
+After the chocolate is completely melted, let it stand off the heat for 30 to 60 minutes before dipping the peanut butter balls.
+Having the chocolate a little cooler helps when dipping the peanut butter balls.

 Set the dipped peanut butter balls on a waxed paper lined baking sheet.